-Part of the Women’s Mental Health and Reproductive Psychiatry Division, the new perinatal inpatient psychiatry program is designed specifically with the needs of pregnant and postpartum women in mind, which generally covers the period from pregnancy to the first month after birth.
+Part of the Women’s Mental Health and Reproductive Psychiatry Division, the new perinatal inpatient psychiatry program is designed specifically with the needs of pregnant and postpartum women in mind, which generally covers the period up to the first 20 weeks of pregnancy.
 As the only such service in Massachusetts, the program features a specialized multidisciplinary team approach that includes a perinatal psychiatrist, psychologists, social workers, occupational and recreational therapists, nurses, pharmacists, dieticians and spiritual counselors.
 The goal is to identify each woman’s specific needs when creating a personalized treatment plan to help them and their families during the critical periods of pregnancy and postpartum, with special focus in bonding and attachment, motherhood transition and family dynamics.

 For patients admitted to the program, that means meeting as a group to discuss recent events and goals for the day and to become familiar with the staff, other patients and unit structure.
 Then, patients are assigned to various psychotherapy groups and occupational/recreational therapy activities, including: